-- 1. Dental-Coverage Description Attached - 2.
-Vision-Coverage Description Attached - 3.
-Negotiated Life -\$40,000 (Teacher Only) - 4.
-A cash stipend of \$240 each pay per contract year.
-By entering into a salary reduction agreement, the cash amount (less employee FICA and any applicable withholding) may, at the election of the teacher, be applied toward any nontaxable insurance option offered by the District pursuant to Section 125 of the Internal Revenue Code or applied all or in part to a taxdeferred annuity offered by the District pursuant to Section 403b of the Internal Revenue Code.
-Any teacher who selects an option(s) with a cost in excess of the District's contribution will be required to provide the District with a written payroll deduction authorization for the excess in order to be eligible for the option(s).
+- 1. Dental-Coverage Description Attached

+- 2. Vision-Coverage Description Attached

+- 3. Negotiated Life-\$40,000 (Teacher Only)

+- 4. A cash stipend of \$240 each pay per contract year to bargaining unit employees electing to forego insurance coverage provided by the District.
+These amounts will be paid in twenty-six (26) equal installments.
+By entering into a salary reduction agreement, the cash amount (less employee FICA and any applicable withholding) may, at the election of the teacher, be applied toward any nontaxable insurance option offered by the District pursuant to Section 125 of the Internal Revenue Code or applied all or in part to a tax-deferred annuity offered by the District pursuant to Section 403b of the Internal Revenue Code.
+Any teacher who selects an option(s) with a cost in excess of the District's contribution will be required to provide the District with a written payroll deduction authorization for the excess in order to be eligible

-- D. Part-time employees may elect to enroll in Plan A or Plan B above during the specified open enrollment period(s): - 1.
-Part-time employees will be eligible for the District Plan A: premium contributions prorated per the participant's work deductible schedule.
-The will be prorated per participant's work schedule.
-The participating employee will be responsible for payment of any additional premium which may be payroll deducted.
+- 1. Plan A: Part-time employees will be eligible for the District premium contributions prorated per the participant's work schedule.
+The deductible will be pro-rated per the participant's work schedule.
+The participating employee will be responsible for payment of any additional premium amounts which may be payroll deducted.
 Any premium amounts not payroll deducted will be remitted by the teacher as a condition of continued participation and enrollment. - 2.
-Plan B: Part-time employees will be eligible for the District cash stipend or nontaxable insurance options as outlined above in Clause C prorated per the participant's work schedule. - E. The employee's premium obligation for the insurance plan specified in Clause B of this Article shall be any amount above the "hard cap" as determined through PA 152 of 2011.
-This obligation will be deducted in twenty-six equal installments.
-Part time employees' premium obligation will be prorated per the participant's work schedule.
-All insurance premium obligation will be payroll deducted.
-All payments by the District for insurance coverage shall be paid directly to the appropriate carrier. - F. The health plan specifications in any coverage in this Article shall not include coverage for abortion services which the District is prohibited from funding under Section 166d of the 1997-98 State Aid Act or its successor provision. - G. Employees newly hired by the District shall be eligible for insurance coverage upon acceptance by the insurance carriers of the written application.
+Plan B: Part-time employees will be eligible for the District cash stipend or nontaxable insurance options as outlined above in Clause C prorated per the participant's work schedule. - E. The employee's premium obligation for the insurance plan specified in Clause B of this Article shall be any amount above the "hard cap" amount limitation under the Publicly Funded Health Insurance Limitation Act, MCL 15.561, et. seq.
+This obligation will be deducted in twenty-six (26) equal installments.
+Part time employees' premium obligation will be pro-rated per the participant's work schedule.
+All insurance premium obligations will be payroll deducted.
+All payments by the District for insurance coverage shall be paid directly to the appropriate carrier. - F. Employees newly hired by the District shall be eligible for insurance coverage upon acceptance by the insurance carriers of the written application.
 Employees who are separating from the District before working their required number of contractual days or due to retirement will have their District paid premiums discontinued the first day of the month following the effective date of separation.
-Teachers who complete a full contractual year shall have premiums paid on their behalf through August 31, except for separations due to retirement.

-- H. The District agrees to make the premium contributions specified in this Article for the duration of this Agreement.
+Teachers who complete a full contractual year shall have premiums paid on their behalf through August 31, except for separations due to retirement. - G. The District agrees to make the premium contributions specified in this Article for the duration of this Agreement.
 Insurance benefits are provided in accordance with the underwriting rules and regulations set forth in the respective master contracts issued by the carriers to the Board.
-Disputes over policy coverage between the insurance carrier(s) and employees or their beneficiaries shall not be subject to the Grievance Procedure but shall be a matter solely between the employee and the insurance company. - I. The Association will cooperate with the Board to discourage insurance coverage that will result in double coverage with no reasonable benefit to the insured.
+Disputes over policy coverage between the insurance carrier(s) and employees or their beneficiaries shall not be subject to the Grievance Procedure but shall be a matter solely between the employee and the insurance company. - H. The Association will cooperate with the Board to discourage insurance coverage that will result in double coverage with no reasonable benefit to the insured.